 Within all of us there exists a strong desire to be known and to know others.
-More importantly, all people desire to know their Creator, even if they are not professed believers in God.
-Today we are bombarded with advertising that promises many ways to satisfy our cravings to know more, have more, be more.
-However, the empty promises that come from the world will never satisfy in the way that knowing God will satisfy.
-Jesus said, "Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent” (John 17:3).
+The most important Person to know is our Creator.
+In fact, Jesus taught that eternal life is not just a span of time; it is a relationship: “Now this is eternal life: that they may know you, the only true God, and Jesus Christ, whom you have sent” (John 17:3).

-Finally, truly knowing God involves our commitment to obey what we read in the Scriptures.
-After all, we were created to do good works (Ephesians 2:10) in order to be part of God’s plan of continuing to reveal Himself to the world.
-We carry the responsibility to live out the very faith that is required to know God.
+Truly knowing God also comes through our commitment to obey what we read in the Scriptures.
+We were saved unto good works (Ephesians 2:10), and, as we obey the Lord, we become part of God’s plan of continuing to reveal Himself to the world.
 We are salt and light on this earth (Matthew 5:13–14), designed to bring God’s flavor to the world and to serve as a shining light in the midst of darkness.
-Not only must we read and understand God's Word, we must apply it obediently and remain faithful (Hebrews 12).
-Jesus Himself placed the greatest importance on loving God with all we are and loving our neighbor as ourselves (Matthew 22).
-This command is impossible to keep without the commitment to reading and applying His truth revealed in His Word.
+Jesus Himself placed the greatest importance on loving God with all we are and loving our neighbor as ourselves (Matthew 22:37–40).